Skip to main content

 Tips and guidelines

-Timing tips: Sunset cruises offer the most dramatic lighting.
-You catch the 'Blue Hour' when the sky is deep blue and the city lights are bright.
-Book your Thames River evening cruise 30 mins before the official sunset time to experience this magical transition.
+• Timing tips: Sunset cruises offer the most dramatic lighting.
+You'll catch the 'Blue Hour,' when the sky turns deep blue and the city lights shine bright.
+Book your Thames River evening cruise 30 minutes before the official sunset time to catch this magical transition.

-Tech tips: Onboard Wi-Fi may be patchy due to metal structures and speed.
-If you want to identify landmarks along your route, download a simple London river guide app to your phone before boarding your Thames River evening cruise.
+• Tech tips: Onboard Wi-Fi may be patchy due to the metal structure and speed.
+If you want to identify landmarks along the route, download a simple London river guide app before boarding.

 Other types of Thames River cruises